sqlalchemy/testgerrit/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Errors and regression reports with **complete reproducing test cases and/or stack traces**.
+about: Errors and regression reports with complete reproducing test cases and/or stack traces.
 title: ''
 labels: requires triage
 assignees: ''